-SmartShape is Canada’s only accredited Bariatric Center of Excellence.
+SmartShape is Canada’s first accredited Bariatric Center of Excellence.
 We offer several weight loss surgery options in Canada, including the gastric sleeve, mini gastric bypass surgery, and Lap-Band or gastric band.
 SmartShape’s team of expert weight loss surgeons and our clinical Aftercare Support Team will help you every step of the way throughout your weight loss transformation, so you can achieve sustainable weight loss.
 Our unique 5-year aftercare program ensures our patients have the tools they need for success.

 Explore our weight loss surgery procedures and read our patient success stories to discover how weight loss surgery can improve your overall health and confidence.
 If you’d like to learn more about weight loss surgery, schedule a free virtual consultation with our experienced bariatric surgeon to discuss your goals and which weight loss surgery is right for you.